TheZenTester/CVEasy/README.md

 The summary file (`[prefix]-nessus-summary.md`) contains:
 - A table with all findings sorted by exploit availability and severity
+  - Exploit availability is broken down into 3 categories:
+    - `Y - Research` - when the `-r`/`--research` flag is used, if one of the CVE repositorites identifies a PoC
+    - `Y - Nessus` - when the Nessus plugin data specifies a vulnerability exists.
+If `-r`/`--research` flag is used, but a finding has this designation, it means the research efforts did not return any PoCs.
+    - 'N' - No exploits available :( - but that doesn't mean the finding isn't worth looking at!
 - Links to individual finding files (when using the `-f` option)
 - An additional column for Tester Notes
 - Summary statistics including: